|

 blues look clearer!
 So please use the photos with this in mind and take the

-are taken of the actual plant from which the seed was harvested....that's good,
+the actual plant from which the seed was harvested....that's good, isn't it?

 KEY: 'NEW for 20xx'' means new this year, either for the first